near/docs/docs/1.concepts/protocol/transaction-execution.md

 Each `Receipt` created from the function call take an additional block to be processed.
 Notice that, if those `Receipts` are `FunctionCall` they could spawn new `Receipts` and so on.

 #### Final Block: Gas is Refunded
-A final `Receipt` is processed in a new block, refunding any extra gas payed by the user.
+A final `Receipt` is processed in a new block, refunding any extra gas paid by the user.

 :::info
 A transaction is considered **final** when all its receipts are processed.